Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Results

 \subsection{Effects of opacity models}

 The (optical) opacity enters the luminosity term in Eq.~\eqref{eq:energy_cons}, and can influence the ejecta dynamics.
 Consequently, a different opacity model could also indirectly affect the composition evolution.
-However, since radiation contributes only a subdominant fraction of the energy balance (see Fig.~\ref{fig:check_cons}), a detailed multi-group treatment of the opacity is not necessary to accurately capture the hydrodynamics.
+However, since radiation contributes only a subdominant fraction of the energy balance (see Fig.~\ref{fig:check_cons}), a detailed multigroup treatment of the opacity is not necessary to accurately capture the hydrodynamics.
 The radiation term becomes relevant only at $t \gtrsim 1$~days, when the expansion is already fully homologous and changes in the composition of the outflow are driven only by nuclear decays.
 An order-of-magnitude estimate of the gray opacity is therefore sufficient to correctly reproduce the ejecta dynamics and perform reliable nucleosynthesis calculations.
-The relative difference between the abundances predicted by different opacity models always remain below a few~$0.1\%$.
+The relative difference between the abundances predicted by different opacity models always remain below a few~$0.1\%$, and the final mass fraction of lanthanides is essentially unchanged (see Table~\ref{tab:knecnn_runs}).

 Figure~\ref{fig:kappa_compare} shows the evolution of the effective gray opacity for a representative set of fluid elements spanning the full \BLh\ ejecta for the opacity models introduced in Sec.~\ref{subsec:opacity}.
 The W[22] model (used for the \texttt{SK} simulation) assigns to each fluid element a constant opacity determined only by its initial electron fraction.
 At early times, corresponding to temperatures $T \gtrsim 2\times10^3$~K, this prescription overestimates the effective gray opacity in fluid elements that are lanthanide-poor and underestimates it in lanthanide-rich regions when compared to the multi–group results.
 At late times, W[22] always overestimates the optical opacity.